 5. Here’s a thing I didn’t know we needed a term for: phantom island.
-That is, islands that appeared on maps and were believed to exist, except that they actually do not; existence is a frail thing.
+These are islands that appeared on maps and were believed to exist, but in actuality do not.
 Wikipedia entreats us not to confuse phantom islands with lost lands, vanishing islands, Fata Morgana, or mirages.

-I’m weirdly fascinated by the myriad ways the phantoms appear.
-Phelipeaux and Ponchartrain, supposed islands of Lake Superior, for example, were presumably invented to ego-stroke the funders of the expeditions that “discovered” them; they were not proved nonexistent until 75 years later.
-Crockerland, similarly, was claimed by polar explorer and dirtbag Robert Peary in 1906; it was later shown to be a hoax, probably also to acquire funds from his backer George Crocker.
+One of the most common ways for phantom islands to appear is vanity.
+For example, Phelipeaux and Ponchartrain, supposed islands of Lake Superior, were presumably “invented” to ego-stroke the funders of the expeditions that “discovered” them.
+They were not proved nonexistent until 75 years later.
+Crockerland, similarly, was claimed by polar explorer and dirtbag Robert Peary in 1906; it was later shown to be a hoax, probably aimed at acquiring funds from his backer George Crocker.